GoogleChrome/web.dev/src/site/content/en/blog/hands-on-portals/index.md

 If you want to quickly experience what Portals feel like, try using [uskay-portals-demo.glitch.me](https://uskay-portals-demo.glitch.me).
-Be sure you access it with Chrome 85 or 86 and turn on the [experimental flag](#enable-flags)!
+Be sure you access it with Chrome 85 or later versions and turn on the [experimental flag](#enable-flags)!

 1. Enter a URL you want to preview.
 1. The page will then be embedded as a `<portal>` element.